Howard Choder, EA

 Nikki moved to the Pacific Northwest with her husband in 1998.
 She worked in the advertising industry until 2004 and became a full time mom to her daughter, Bode.
 At age 3, her daughter said that she should probably go to work, as she was in preschool so Nikki took a part time job with The Taxman in 2007.

 Nikki worked as Howard’s assistant until the close of tax season in 2009 and became a personal trainer to other moms she knew from the neighborhood.
 This season Nikki’s back with the Taxman to help in the “busy season” and still works early mornings as a personal trainer doing strength training and cardio exercise.

 Nikki’s interests are skiing, hiking, running in Ragnar relays with friends and volunteering at her daughter’s school.
 This year she joined a book club in hopes of actually reading a book.

-*In addition to these wonderful attributes, she works well with others and has never bit an IRS worker.
+*In addition to these wonderful attributes, she plays well with others and has never bitten an IRS worker.
 Although, with trying to figure out the new tax law, all bets are off.